In a world full of Pickles

 MS: Is your memory improving?
 Flashbacks?

-LK: My short-term memory is better than long term.
-In dreams I remember things about days on the farm in Graham with my family.
+LK: My short-term memory is better than my long-term.
+In dreams, I remember things about days on the farm in Graham with my family.
 I rely on old photographs and even college transcripts to remind me of things in my past.
-I have also dreamed about the stress of former jobs.
+I have also dreamed about the stress of my former jobs.

 MS: You sustained such a horrible injury to your brain.

-LK: My mom said I had to relearn everything in the first hospital…using a fork…brushing my teeth, washing my face.
+LK: My mom said I had to relearn everything in the first hospital for brushing my teeth, washing my face.
 I still have a bump over my right eye and can feel and see facial changes and a scar on my nose.
 The impact on my head was tremendous.

 MS: Do you still perform or sing?